 - 3/4 cup organic coconut milk

-- 4 organic, pastured eggs, separated
+- 4 organic eggs, separated

 - 1 teaspoon freshly grated ginger root

-- 1/4 cup brown sugar or date sugar
+- 1/4 cup coconut sugar

-- 1/4 teaspoon unrefined sea salt (such as Real Salt)
+- 1/4 teaspoon sea salt

 - Position rack in center of oven; preheat oven to 350 degrees.